Written by Tomas Meskauskas

-Aartemis browser hijacker changes the "Target" field of one's Internet Explorer shortcut.
-To fix this - locate your Internet Explorer shortcut on your Desktop and click the right mouse button over it.
+The Aartemis browser hijacker changes the "Target" field of the Internet Explorer shortcut.
+To fix this, locate your Internet Explorer shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
-In the opened window locate Target field and eliminate text (hxxp://www.Aartemis.com/...) which is entered after "C:\Program Files\Internet Explorer\iexplore.exe".
+In the opened window, locate Target field and eliminate text (hxxp://www.Aartemis.com/...), which is entered after "C:\Program Files\Internet Explorer\iexplore.exe".

-Click "Tools" (or the gear icon in Internet Explorer 9) select "Internet Options", in the opened window remove Aartemis.com and enter your preferred domain which will open every time you launch Internet Explorer.
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove Aartemis.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Change default search engine:

-Click "Tools" (or gear icon in Internet Explorer 9), select "Manage Add-ons".
-In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "aartemis".
+Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
+In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "Aartemis".

-If you continue having problems with redirects to aartemis.com you can reset you Internet Explorer settings to default.
+If you continue to have problems with redirects to Aartemis.com, reset your Internet Explorer settings to default.